 Imagine that you are visiting Nargis in her village home.
 Spread out colorful beach towels or blankets on the floor.
 Take off your shoes, sit down, and share a Tajik treat of apricots, raisins, prunes, or dates.

-- Most Tajik people have never heard of Jesus.
+- Most Tajiks people have not experienced the love of Jesus.
 Tajik comes from the word toj (tahj), meaning crown.
 Read Psalm 103:4 together.
 Finish this sentence: God wants to crown Tajik families with _____.
 Pray that they will come to understand how much God loves them.

-- Most Tajik people have never heard of Jesus.
+- Most Tajiks do not know Jesus as their Savior.
 They try to please God by doing more good things than bad things.
 Read Acts 4:12 together.
 Finish this sentence: God wants to crown Tajik families with _____.
 Pray that they will understand that Jesus died for their sins to bring them back into a pleasing relationship with God.